 Because nurses make up the largest segment of the healthcare workforce and spend more one-on-one time with patients than any other role in the industry, it’s clear to see the undeniable impact that nurses have on patient care (positively or negatively).
 Only with strong nurse leadership will nurses continue to grow and help shape smarter healthcare delivery of the future.
 While physicians and healthcare executives certainly serve as key decision makers on an organization’s high reliability journey, the importance of leadership in nursing should not be underestimated, as nurses have an awesome responsibility to improve patient care that cannot be ignored.
 Only with strong, steady, and swift (agile) nurse leadership having a voice at the table will healthcare change for the better.

 Effective leadership in nursing practice has been linked to major contributions to the healthcare industry as whole.
-As discussed in the Institute of Medicine’s The Future of Nursing: Leading Change, Advancing Health report, nurses should be included as full partners (with physicians and other healthcare professionals) in redesigning healthcare in the U.S. Due to the significant impact nursing leaders have on their direct units and teams, their leadership effectiveness is crucial to determining how patients will ultimately be affected.
+As discussed in the Institute of Medicine’s The Future of Nursing 2020-2030: Charting a Path To Achieve Health Equity report, nurses should be included as full partners (with physicians and other healthcare professionals) in redesigning healthcare in the U.S. Due to the significant impact nursing leaders have on their direct units and teams, their leadership effectiveness is crucial to determining how patients will ultimately be affected.
 Studies continue to support a strong correlation between effective leadership and a high-quality work environment.
 This, in turn leads to a culture of safety that includes positive patient outcomes—further attesting to the importance of leadership in nursing.

 Hospitals and health systems that understand the importance of nursing leadership in implementing change will be better equipped to make an impact on patient safety and quality initiatives.
 With the ever-changing healthcare landscape, nurses are constantly met with new challenges, practices, and opportunities.
 Having a strong nurse leader in place to help navigate these changes can often make or break a nurse’s decision to stay or leave an organization.
 While nurses (both new and experienced) are generally understanding of the healthcare industry’s nature of change, they will be better prepared for success in their roles if leadership is able to implement change in a way that allows the unit/team to see the overall benefit of the change, in the least disruptive way possible.